 The Salvage Press, 2016

-Designed and printed by Jamie Murphy, with assistance from Michael Simpson and Jordan Huysmans, at Distillers Press, National College of Art and Design, Dublin.
+Designed and printed by Jamie Murphy, with assistance from Michael Simpson and Jordan Huysmans, at Distillers Press, National College of Art and Design, Dublin, Ireland.

-Published in an edition of 90 standard and 10 deluxe copies.
+Published in an edition of 90 standard copies and 10 deluxe.

 I said in an earlier entry that I would need to get more printing from The Salvage Press – the Dublin-based publishing imprint of Jamie Murphy – and also more of Gerard Smyth’s poetry.
 Well, both aims have been addressed with the purchase of this exceptionally handsome special edition of poetry from Smyth, illustrated with a drawing by Brian Maguire, recreated with three magnesium plates.

 Smyth is a poet whose work I have only recently happened upon (with his previous collection for Salvage Press, We Like it Here Beside The River), but I have since become very taken with his writing.

 Written to mark the centennial year of the 1916 Easter Rising, this powerful and sobering collection sees Smyth predominantly reflective on his subject, giving the reader much pause for thought on the events and aftermath of those six terrible days in Irish socio-political history where a large number lost their lives, including a great many innocents.
 This suite of ten poems certainly led me to read up on what actually happened during and after the uprising.